silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

        [resulting menu item](image/devstack_theme_gather_menu.png).

 There is nothing special about the name "default" in steps 1 and 3 above.
 They just have to match up: the configuration file should have the same name as the directory in themes.
 For example, I have both "stanford" and "default" subdirectories there and switching between them is just a matter of changing lms.envs.json, re-gathering assets, and restarting LMS.

+### Creating a remote python interpreter (PyCharm v3.4+)
+In June of 2014 JetBrains released a new version of PyCharm.
+The new version handles the creation of a remote interpreter a bit differently than the steps described above for earlier versions.
+* Create a PyCharm remote interpreter:
+  * Select "Preferences..." from the Apple menu
+  * Expand "Project Interpreter" under "Project Settings"
+  * Click the icon in the upper right corner of the dialog box--it looks like it may be a gear or a star.
+  * In the popup dialog that appears, click on "Add Remote"
+  * When the remote dialog appears, select the "Vagrant" radio button
+  * Click on the "..." navigation icon to the right of the "Vagrant Instance Folder:" textbox
+  * In the "Select Path" dialog box that appears, navigate to and select the directory where your ".vagrant" folder and "Vagrantfile" live
+  * You should see a small dialog with a progress bar and the message "Running Vagrant ssh-config"
+  * When the process completes and the dialog disappears, test your connection by clicking on the ssh hyperlink indicated by "Vagrant Host URL:"
+  * Specify "/edx/app/edxapp/venvs/edxapp/bin/python" for "Python interpreter path"